drteeth/elixir-es-cqrs/slides.md

 <!-- ![Giant ERD](images/big-erd.png) -->

 ???

+# 3NF makes for a compact, duplicate free model, but it leaves a lot for readers to interpret and infer, usually at run time.

 We store our data in 3NF to avoid data falling out of sync, and when we need a different view of our data we need to re-constitute it from this 3rd normal form.